 Learning how to solder wires is more important than ever.
 Homeowners are increasingly taking on repairs of home appliances such as dishwashers and refrigerators.
-When you know how to solder, small appliances like electric teapots and simple electronic items no longer need to be discarded when they malfunction.
+When you know how to solder, small appliances like electric teapots no longer need to be discarded when they malfunction.
 With patience and a little practice, you can learn how to solder wires for repairs, as well as for fun projects.

 In this simple project, you will solder together the exposed ends of two plastic-coated stranded copper wires.
 No special skills are needed to perform this task.
 Because the materials are so inexpensive, you will have ample opportunities to practice on scrap wires before making your final solder joint.